 Perfect, you now know that something happens here, and you can run some tests to figure out what’s up.

-Maybe they need a little extra love to get them to stay on, or if you’re lucky they’ve outgrown your basic offer and started shopping around with competitors, here’s a chance to get them to upgrade to your premium offer.
+Maybe they need a little extra love to get them to stay on.
+If you’re lucky they’ve outgrown your basic offer and started shopping around with competitors.
+That’s the opportunity to get them to upgrade to your premium offer.

 You’ll never get that sort of insight without cohorts, I don’t care how good your CRM is; data is faster, clearer, and numbers don’t lie or sugar coat.